TD-Addon/StandardsValidator/WARNINGS.md

 ### Has invalid icon/mesh
 The path is missing a `.` and is therefore probably not correct.

+### Lasts for X seconds
+This light has a very long duration.
+It might have been intended to last forever (duration -1.)
+Note that this cannot be done inside the CS.

 ## References

 ### Persistent object used multiple times